Links and Frequently Asked Questions

 "Designer" breeds are also substandard.
 Their purebred status is lost, and they no longer better any of the specific breeds that have taken so long to "set."
 Many carelessly mixed breeds come from backyard breeders who do not consider the genetic mix of what they are producing or what impact it will have on health.
 In contrast, our goal is to preserve and improve our purebred line(s).
 While we love all dogs, mutts included; we just don't breed them, don't let our dogs end up in shelters (we offer a welcome-home policy), and DO health-test.
 If all breeders had a welcome-home policy (something puppy mills only pretend to do), in one generation the shelters would be empty.
 For now, we continue to support rescue for the precious animals that have been abandoned and/or mistreated and always require that our pet puppies are spayed or neutered.

 Also be aware that show-quality Bostons are not bred to be "teacup" sized.
 Bostons are not in the Toy Group, but are in the Non-Sporting Group.
-In the Open classes, they can go up to 25 pounds, but our Bostons usually range from 13-19 pounds.
-We strive for healthy and lively (again, bred only to the Standard).
+In the Open classes, they are shown up to 25 pounds, but in the other classes there is no overall weight restriction, as none is stated in our AKC Standard.
+Our Bostons have ranged from 12-21 pounds.
+We strive for healthy and lively.

-Don't be tricked into thinking that a substandard dog is worth more.
+Don't be tricked into thinking that a substandard or "rare-colored" dog is worth more.